ibm-cloud-docs/vmware-service/common/vmaas-iam.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing IAM access for {{site.data.keyword.vmware-service_short}}
+# Managing IAM access for {{site.data.keyword.vcf-aas}}
 {: #vmaas-iam}

-Access to {{site.data.keyword.vmware-service_full}} instances for users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
-Every user that accesses the {{site.data.keyword.vmware-service_short}} in your account must be assigned an access policy with an IAM role.
-Review the following roles, actions, and more to help determine the best way to assign access to {{site.data.keyword.vmware-service_short}}.
+Access to {{site.data.keyword.vmware-service-full}} instances for users in your account is controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
+Every user that accesses the {{site.data.keyword.vcf-aas-full}} in your account must be assigned an access policy with an IAM role.
+Review the following roles, actions, and more to help determine the best way to assign access to {{site.data.keyword.vcf-aas}}.
 {: shortdesc}

 The access policy that you assign users in your account determines the actions that a user can complete within the context of the service or specific instance that you select.
-The allowable actions are customized and defined by {{site.data.keyword.vmware-service_short}} as operations that are allowed to on the service.
+The allowable actions are customized and defined by {{site.data.keyword.vcf-aas}} as operations that are allowed to on the service.
 Each action is mapped to an IAM platform or service role that you can assign to a user.

 If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles&interface=ui) and pick the actions to include.
 {: tip}